annotation/text-fabric/tf/docs/writing/hebrew.md

 </style>

 !!! note "Disclaimer"
-    This just a look-up table, not a full exposition of the organisation of the Masoretic system.
+    This just a look-up table, not a full exposition of the organization of the Masoretic system.

 !!! abstract "Transcriptions"
     The ETCBC transcription is used by the ETCBC.